mika314/mika314.github.io/bucket-list.md

 1. - [ ] Learn how to play piano (play Rachmaninoff: Piano Concerto no.2 op.18)
 1. - [ ] Learn the sign language
 1. - [ ] Learn to juggle
+1. - [ ] Level up to the max level priest character in WoW
 1. - [ ] Live in Alabama state for at least 3 months
 1. - [ ] Live in Alaska state for at least 3 months
 1. - [ ] Live in Arizona state for at least 3 months